 I have written down the values that I have been refining since I first learned about the importance of defining values 37 years ago when I was 26.
 Cliff Mikkelson, my former husband, friend, advisor to Vegan Utopia Ecovillage, and owner of land adjacent to the ecovillage site, also shares these values.

-I hope to find one or more people who share these values and who want to co-found this community.
+I hope to find people who share these values, and who want to explore living in community together.